slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 #

-To be clear, Einstein assumes $x$ and $x'$ to be the spatial coordinate points (for reference frames $K$ and $K'$ respectively) of a single light beam, *in vacuo* —  or otherwise of some object traveling at speed $c$ independent to reference frame — in the first postulate.
+To be clear, Einstein assumes $x$ and $x'$ to be the spatial coordinate points (for reference frames $K$ and $K'$ respectively) of a single light beam, *in vacuo* —  or otherwise of some object traveling at speed $c$, independent to reference frame — in the first postulate.
 There is no circumventing that, despite the ubiquitous misunderstanding.

 ## Velocity addition formula